Safety in Sihanoukville

-Basically, staying safe boils down to a few common sense precautions: don’t do drugs; stay with a trusted group; and don’t ride your own motorbike — find a tuk tuk driver or motodop who has been recommended to you by someone trustworthy and let them return you safely home.
+Basically, staying safe boils down to a few common sense precautions: don’t do drugs; stay with a trusted group; and don’t ride your own motorbike when leaving a bar at night — find a tuk tuk driver or motodop who has been recommended to you by someone trustworthy and let them return you safely home.

 And it goes without saying that you shouldn’t go stumbling down dark roads alone in the middle of the night.

-I would argue that taking drugs anywhere is a bad idea, but taking drugs in Cambodia is just plain dumb.
+Taking drugs anywhere is a personal choice.
+But exercising that choice in Cambodia should be done in the knowledge that the risks here are immeasurably higher.
+To be honest, depending on the drug it’s Darwin Awards-level dumb.
 There are a few reasons why.
 You never know what’s in them.
 The local street drug, yama, is wicked stuff and ruins lives if it doesn’t end them first.
 The cocaine you buy is more likely to be low-grade heroin than cocaine.
 Even ganja (marijuana) isn’t a great idea.
 The people who sell you drugs do not have your welfare at heart, and that includes your smiling motodop “buddy.”

-Sorry to get all preachy on you, but dying in Sihanoukville isn’t a good idea.
+And just to compound all that, dying in Sihanoukville isn’t a good idea either.
 Not only will you be dead, but dealing with your remains will be an expensive hassle for your friends and family.
 There’s no cold storage for dead bodies here, so your body will probably be taken away and cremated.
 This will cost someone anywhere from $500 to thousands of dollars, depending on who does the negotiating.
 Having your body shipped back home is only an option if you are very rich.
 Otherwise, forget about it.
 Even a good travel insurance policy won’t help you if your body is decaying and needs to be dealt with fast.

 Jump to a destination